avbrown/new_film_studio_at_microsoft/README.md

 [^2]: For instance, one outlier in the dataset, a film called "Deep Throat" is alleged to have an inflated box office return.
 A 2005 LA Times article (https://www.latimes.com/archives/la-xpm-2005-feb-24-fi-golden24-story.html) raises numerous issues with the box office claims, including allegations of mob involvement in adjusting box office numbers.

-[^3]: To illustrate this issue, here's a list of films called 'Home' pulled from Wikipedia:
+[^bignote]: To illustrate this issue, here's a list of films called 'Home' pulled from Wikipedia:
 Films
     Home (1915 film), a 1915 silent film featuring A.V.
 Bramble Home, a 1919 American film directed by Lois Weber Home, a 1998 short film starring Alan Devine